Copyright for your business

 To help you better understand the copyright law, the Intellectual Property Office (IPO) can prepare a copyright notice, providing detailed guidance on an area of law which is particularly complex or confusing.

 Some groups of copyright owners - eg software designers and music producers - can join organisations which help to protect their interests.
-Some of these organisations may even investigate copyright infringement and take action against alleged infringers.
-Find organisations representing copyright owners.
+These organisations are known as licensing bodies.
+They can in some cases investigate copyright infringement and take action against alleged infringers.